nguyendat/KEEP/proposals/guards.md

 ## Exhaustiveness checking

+> Exhaustiveness checking has been separated to a different proposal.

 Cases like `Status::render` above point out that we may want more powerful exhaustiveness checking that we have now, which is only limited to the subject of `when`.
 For example, if we forget the last `else` in the example introduced at the beginning of this proposal, we should get: